mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 ```

 ## Pygame

-Typical game loop structure.
-The strict separation between game's logic and rendering routines is deliberate: prevents a whole plethora of bugs related to objects updating and rendering concurrently.

 Blit function is paramount to pygame, what is important to note is that blitted objects' *levels* follows program *scope*